Skip to Main Content

 Contacting the Expert

 • Call or email.
-Politely inform the person that you're a college student doing research for a presentation, project or paper, and that you hope they might have a few minutes to talk with you about your topic.
+Politely inform the person that you're a college student doing research for a presentation, project, or paper and that you hope they might have a few minutes to talk with you about your topic.
 Have your calendar on hand as you set up your appointment.
-Now is a good time to ask if they'll mind if you bring a recording device along.
+Now is a good time to ask if they'll mind if you record your conversation.

 Before the Interview

 • Prepare a few questions.
 You might start with their name (including spelling) and position title.
-Have a few focused, open-ended questions.
+Have a few focused, open-ended questions that aren't easily answered with a simple search.

 Conducting the Interview